danheck12/aws-haproxy-terraform-ansible/README.md

-# AWS HAProxy Ansible Automation
+# AWS HAProxy Ansible Terraform Automation

 This repository contains **role-based Ansible automation** used to configure a production-style HAProxy load balancing stack on AWS EC2 instances.